kaustubhsridhar/Constrained_Models/README_for_Data_Collection.md

 ```
 cd AP/
 ```
-Adjust model in main.py and then run.
+Adjust mode in main.py and then run.
 ```
 python main.py
 ```